Generic selectors

 print(chunk, end="", flush=True)

-This displays output in real time, making interactive apps like chatbots feel faster and more responsive.
+Use streaming responses to display output in real time, making interactive apps like chatbots feel faster and more responsive.

-Customizing Model Parameters
+### Customizing Model Parameters {#customizing-model-parameters}

 Both completion and chat models use default settings that work reasonably well, but data science tasks often need more tailored model behavior.
 For example:

-• Scientific analysis needs precise, factual responses
+- Scientific analysis needs precise, factual responses

-• Creative tasks benefit from more randomness and variety
+- Creative tasks benefit from more randomness and variety

 Ollama offers fine-grained control over generation parameters:

-llm_1 = OllamaLLM(
+llm = OllamaLLM(

 )